arkane-systems/genie/othersrc/docs/readme.md

 It is a good idea to set your systemd default target to _multi-user.target_ before installing genie.
 This is the target that genie is designed to work with, since the default _graphical.target_ used by many distributions includes services for the graphical desktop that would take, at minimum, considerable reconfiguration before operating properly under the WSL/WSLg environment.

-If you are using a custom kernel for WSL, it should comply with the suggested means of detecting WSL given in https://github.com/Microsoft/WSL/issues/423#issuecomment-221627364 - i.e., the strings "Microsoft" and/or "WSL" should be present in the kernel version string, which can be found in `/proc/sys/kernel/osrelease`.
+If you are using a custom kernel for WSL, it should comply with the suggested means of detecting WSL given in https://github.com/Microsoft/WSL/issues/423#issuecomment-221627364 - i.e., the string "microsoft" should be present in the kernel version string, which can be found in `/proc/sys/kernel/osrelease`.
 You can check this by running `systemd-detect-virt`; it should return "wsl".

 Also read the [WSLg FAQ](https://github.com/arkane-systems/genie/wiki/WSLg-FAQ) and the [known-problematic systemd units list](https://github.com/arkane-systems/genie/wiki/Systemd-units-known-to-be-problematic-under-WSL) for known problems and known solutions to them.